But is it ART…?

 An interactive challenge: visitors decide whether various items and happenings are art.

-The event will feature a mixture of familiar and non-familiar items and happenings situated within the space and occurring at different times throughout the evening.
-Visitors will be given a score-card to assess and comment on whether they consider these objects and interventions to be art.
-It will be a physical and mental space to freely explore what is art today.
+The event featured a mixture of familiar and non-familiar items and happenings situated within the space and occurring at different times throughout the evening.
+Visitors were given a score-card to assess and comment on whether they considered these objects and interventions to be art.
+It was a physical and mental space to freely explore what is art today.

-Some of the themes that will be explored will include: the relationship between art and life in global culture; an investigation and reflection upon of what should be shared and what should be kept private; a comparison between the spirituality of different places; and, the perennial themes of the nature of love and truth in all their differing guises.
+Some of the themes that were explored included: the relationship between art and life in global culture; an investigation and reflection upon of what should be shared and what should be kept private; a comparison between the spirituality of different places; and, the perennial themes of the nature of love and truth in all their differing guises.

 Thursday 5 February, 6pm – 8:30pm

 filmpro, Studio 3, 1 – 15 Cremer Street, London E2 8HD

 Level access was provided from the street entrance to the filmpro studio.

 I entered a world, a dimension of intense perceptions.